HCA-Java-2015/Assignments/Assignment-5.md

 * Sum up this list and print the result - (3)
 * Create a list and add all multiples of 5 to it - (3)
 * Sum up this list and print the result - (3)
+* Create a list and add all multiples of 15 to it - (3)
+* Sum up this list and print the result - (3)
-* Add the two sums together and print the final answer - (1)
+* Add the 3 and 5 sums together, subtract the 15 sum from this sum and print the final answer - (1)

-Total Points: 17
+Total Points: 23